mikemayer67/XMLFunc/readme.md

 There are is a single constructors for an XMLFunc object:

     XMLFunc(const std::string xml)

 where

-  xml is EITHER the name of a file containing the XML or the XML string itself.
+> xml is EITHER the name of a file containing the XML or the XML string itself.
-       If the string appears to be a valid file path and if the file exists, it will be assumed that the XML is provided in that file.
-Otherwise, it will attempt to parse the string as XML.
-(If anyone can think of a case where this could be ambigious, please let me know...
+- If the string appears to be a valid file path and if the file exists, it will be assumed that the XML is provided in that file.
+- Otherwise, it
+    will attempt to parse the string as XML.
+- *If anyone can think of a case where this could be ambigious, please let me know...
     I certainly cannot think of such a scenario.)

 Invocation
 ----------

 There is a single invocation method for an XMLFunc object:

     Number eval(const std::vector<XMLFunc::Number> &args) const

 where

-   args is the list of values being passed to the function.
-The length must
+> args is the list of values being passed to the function.
-       match or exceed the number of arguments identified in the <arglist>
-       element in the input XML.
+- The length must match or exceed the number of arguments identified in the '<arglist>' element in the input XML.

-See the description of the XMLFunc::Number class below.
+*See the description of the XMLFunc::Number class below.*

 Convenience Functions
 ---------------------